-A lot of confusion has arisen lately as is to wether there is 6 precepts of the catholic church or wether there are only 5 precept to the catholic church.
+A lot of confusion has arisen lately as is to whether there is 6 precepts of the catholic church or whether there are only 5 precepts to the catholic church.

 To avoid this confusion we will discuss the definite 5 precepts of the catholic church then discuss the 6th potential precept.

 - You shall attend Mass on Sundays and holy days of obligation.

 Sunday mass is extremely important for Catholics and only in extreme circumstances should one not attend, during the coronavirus pandemic a lot of people were able to tune in to mass held via online video however one should always strive to attend Sunday mass aswell as all other days of obligation